 - Your ISP plan has a bandwidth limit, either for all traffic, specific types of traffic, or specific websites and services

 The first two cases can be remedied with a VPN.
 The VPN’s encryption prevents your ISP and anyone else on the network from seeing the contents of your web traffic while the server disguises that traffic’s destination.
 VPNs also mask the type of internet traffic, so there’s no way for your ISP to differentiate between VPN traffic from a web browser or a BitTorrent manager, for example.

-If yours is the third or fourth case, not much can be done.
+Not much can be done if yours is the third or fourth case.
 Save for switching providers; your ISP will always know how much total data and bandwidth you consume.
 However, many VPNs can compress data before sending it to save bandwidth, which could lower your total data consumption.
 Some can block ads and other unwanted traffic, saving your precious kilobytes.

 How to prevent bandwidth throttling with a VPN

 - Start by signing up and purchasing a subscription from a reputable VPN provider.
 We recommend NordVPN.
 It uses top-notch encryption and perfect forward secrecy to keep your data safe.
 It stores no identifying usage logs or metadata.
 All traffic, including DNS requests that typically go through your ISP, is routed through the company’s global network of servers.
 Finally, it’s fast, so you won’t change one form of bandwidth throttling for another.
 Apps are available for Windows, macOS, iOS, Android, Linux, and certain wifi routers.